Metadata sections, COMDAT and SHF_LINK_ORDER

 A function references its __llvm_prf_cnts and may reference its __llvm_prf_data if value profiling applies.
 The __llvm_prf_data references the text section, the associated __llvm_prf_cnts and the associated __llvm_prf_vals.

-If an IMAGE_COMDAT_SELECT_ASSOCIATIVE section defines an external symbol, MSVC link.exe may report a spurious duplicate symbol error (error LNK2005), even if the associative section would be discarded after handling the leader symbol. lld-link doesn't have this limitation.
-However, a portable implementation needs to work around MSVC link.exe.
+For Windows, the cnts section is named .lprfc$M and the data section is named .lprfd$M. The garbage collection story is problematic due to link.exe limitation: when an IMAGE_COMDAT_SELECT_ASSOCIATIVE section defines an external symbol, MSVC link.exe may report spurious duplicate symbol errors (error LNK2005), even for associative sections that would ultimately be discarded.
+While lld-link doesn't have this limitation, a portable implementation needs to work around MSVC link.exe.

 For a COMDAT .lprfd$M, its symbol must be external (linkonce_odr), otherwise references to a non-prevailing symbol would cause an error.
 Due to the limitation, .lprfd$M has to reside in its own COMDAT, no sharing with .lprfc$M.